danielholgate/dataplex-catalog-connectors/managed-connectivity/mysql-connector/README.md

     python -m venv myvenv
     source myvenv/bin/activate
     ```
-6. Ensure you have a clear network path from the machine where you will run the script to the target database server
+6. Ensure you have a clear network path from the machine where you will run the script to the target database server.

 #### Required IAM Roles
 - roles/secretmanager.secretAccessor